Different problems, different answers

 What musen does that Spotify doesn’t

-Continuous adaptive flow (no playlists), natural-language requests ("Tuareg desert blues late-night"), optional AI hosts between tracks, time-of-day shaping, and live AI-radio broadcasting on the Creator tier.
+Continuous adaptive flow (no playlists), optional AI hosts between tracks, and time-of-day shaping.
 Spotify’s DJ feature from 2023 is a first step in this direction but it sits inside the playlist app, not above it.
-Spotify also has no creator broadcasting at any price.

 What Spotify does that musen doesn’t